 As many as 10,000 uniformed officers and 1,000 private security guards may be on hand when Toronto hosts the G20 summit in June.
 The security could cost hundreds of millions of dollars, although police officials have yet to confirm how many officials will actually be deployed for the affair.
 For the G8 Muskoka Summit, the RCMP and the Ontario Provincial Police will require "approximately 4,000 personnel with duty-related belongings to be transported at different dates, times and locations," read a contract tendered for shuttle buses.
-"For the G20 Summit, the RCMP will require approximately 5,600 personnel with duty-related belongings to be transported at different dates, times and locations."
+"For the G20 Summit, the RCMP will require approximately 5,600 personnel with duty-related belongings to be transported belongings to be transported belongings to be transported at different dates, times and locations."
 However, RCMP Sergeant Michele Paradis said that "we won't ever give out the number" of police assigned to the G20 and G8 summits.
-The tender does not indicate where the guards will be stationed, but they will be outfitted with "Magnetometers," "walk-through metal detectors," "X-Ray belt driven scanners" and
+The tender does not indicate where the guards will be stationed, but they will be outfitted with "Magnetometers," "walk-through metal detectors," "X-Ray belt driven scanners" and "hand-held metal detectors."
+For the Pittsburgh G20 Summit, 6,000 police and National Guard were called in the assist city police.189 (April 7, 2010, Globe and Mail)

-156 BBC Monitoroing Africa (February 23, 2010), "South Africa hosts first meeting of G20 tourism ministers."
+187 BBC Monitoroing Africa (February 23, 2010), "South Africa hosts first meeting of G20 tourism ministers."

-157 South African Press Association (October 30, 2009), "SA to Host G20 Tourism Summit."
+188 South African Press Association (October 30, 2009), "SA to Host G20 Tourism Summit."